Natural Antihistamine Options

 Quercitin is a bioflavonoid.
 Bioflavonoids are potent nutrients that help maintain the health of collagen in the body.
 The firmness of the skin is due to collagen and so quercitin plays a role in preventing the anti-aging of skin and more specifically preventing the sagging of skin.
 Because quercitin and other bioflavonoids aid in improving the health of capillaries, connective tissues, and circulation, they also help treat bruising and varicose veins.
 Bioflavonoids are powerful antioxidants that also boost immunity and can aid in reducing the risk of heart disease, stroke, cataracts, cancer, help to regulate blood sugar, help in respiratory problems such as asthma, and prevent inflammation.

-In addition to the above stated benefits, quercitin falls into the group of natural antihistamines that will not cause drowsiness.
+In addition to the above stated benefits, quercitin falls into the natural group of antihistamines that will not cause drowsiness.
 Quercitin can be very effective in preventing the release of histamine from cells and can be used to treat allergy symptoms such as swollen nasal passages, congestion, sneezing, watery and itchy eyes and nose, and skin conditions such as dermatographism, psoriasis, and eczema.
 On the other hand, non-natural antihistamines work differently.
 They do not prevent the release of histamine, but rather they block the action of histamine at receptor sites.

 Natural antihistamines such as quercitin can be found in apples, grapefruit and some other citrus fruits, cherries, raspberries, red grapes, yellow and red onions, leafy vegetables, red wine, green tea, black tea, evening primrose, squash, shallots, courgettes and broccoli, blue-green algae, and capsium or “chili peppers”.